MIDFIELDR/midfieldr/docs/reference/toy_course.md

 ## Format

-`data.table` with 5863 rows and 12 columns keyed by student ID:
+`data.table` with 5812 rows and 12 columns keyed by student ID, term, course abbreviation, and course number.

 - `mcid`: